smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 How to Push the Generated Result back to the NGSI-LD broker
 =============================================================

-Step 1: FogFunction do some dataalalytics in step and publish the analytics result on fogflow broker .
-TO get the back analytics result on NGSILD broker issue the following subscription on fogflow broker.
+Step 1: FogFunction do some dataalalytics in step4 and publish the analytics result on fogflow broker .
+TO get the back to the analytics result on NGSILD broker issue the following subscription on fogflow broker.

 .. code-block:: console